lhelms2/howto_rtd/docs/source/quick_rst.rst

 Paragraphs
 -----------
-Paragraphs are created by separating text with blank lines, see the example below.
+Create paragraphs by separating text with blank lines, see the example below.

 .. code-block:: rst